 Finca La Montana (owned by farmer Jorge Gutierrez Jimenez), is a small estate in Tarrazu which has been growing coffee since 2001 but really is just a small family farm.
 This experiment of a natural processed coffee was limited to a microlot of 8 bags.

 It is uncommon to get a dry processed coffee like this out of Costa Rica, which usually only exports washed process beans and sometimes honey processed.

-We fully enjoy the coffee, but it is not as fruity as you would expect for a natural sundried coffee.
+It is not as fruity as an Ethiopia coffee, but it's definitely fruity enough to get your attention.
 You can mindlessly sip this and fail to notice how intense the flavors are.
-It really has a lot of sweetness and is enjoyable to drink with great flavor, but it doesn't have the complexity you might be expecting.
+It really has a lot of sweetness and is enjoyable to drink with great flavor.

 We are roasting this lightly and carefully.
 However, it gets a little bit longer of a roast than an Ethiopia.
 We give it about 20 extra seconds -- 4 extra degrees -- over a natural processed Ethiopian.
 Anything less than that has a raw taste that is strange and off-putting.
 Roasting this just into the 2nd cracks is a very nice choice for espresso.